AhmadYousif89/Techbots/README.md

 ## Installation

-To run TechBots locally, please follow these steps:
+To run Techbots locally, please follow these steps:

 1. **Clone the repository:**